thunderdunk/hepterscores/README.md

 * Search for: `hepterscores-` and replace with: `megatherium-`

 Then, update the stylesheet header in `style.css` and the links in `footer.php` with your own information.
 Next, update or delete this readme.

+###Gulp
+To get Gulp going, navigate to the theme directory in the command line and type:

+	npm install

+####WPAlchemy
+Move the `wpalchemy` folder from your theme directory to `wp-content`.